danog/MadelineProto/docs/TD_docs/methods/checkAuthPassword.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Checks password for correctness.
-Works only when authGetState returns authStateWaitPassword.
+Works only when getAuthState returns authStateWaitPassword.
 Returns authStateOk on success

 ### Params: